kouber/pg_sqlog/README.md

-# SQLog #
+# pg_sqlog #
 An extension providing access to PostgreSQL logs through SQL interface.

 ## Description ##

-`SQLog` allows to query a [foreign table](https://www.postgresql.org/docs/current/static/file-fdw.html), pointing to a log, recorded in a [CSV format](https://www.postgresql.org/docs/current/static/runtime-config-logging.html#RUNTIME-CONFIG-LOGGING-CSVLOG).
+`pg_sqlog` allows to query a [foreign table](https://www.postgresql.org/docs/current/static/file-fdw.html), pointing to a log, recorded in a [CSV format](https://www.postgresql.org/docs/current/static/runtime-config-logging.html#RUNTIME-CONFIG-LOGGING-CSVLOG).
 It has special functions to extract the query duration of each query, as well as to group similar queries together.

 ## Prerequisites ##

+This extension depends on `file_fdw` as well as on the following configuration directives.

 ```
 log_destination   = 'syslog,csvlog' # 'csvlog' should be present